-Opinion
+Disclaimer of Opinion

-We have audited the financial statements of Broadland District Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, the related notes 1 to 35 and the Collection Fund and its related notes 1 to 5.
+We were engaged to audit the financial statements of Broadland District Council 'the Council' for the year ended 31 March 2022.
+The financial statements comprise the:

+- Council Movement in Reserves Statement, - Council Comprehensive Income and Expenditure Statement, - Council Balance Sheet, - Council Cash Flow Statement. - the related notes 1 to 33 including a summary of significant accounting policies, - Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).